re-data/re-data/docs/docs/reference/config.md

   # usually keeping default will be enough
   re_data:alerting_z_score: 3

-  # (optional) how much hisory we want to consider when looking for anomalies
+  # (optional) tells how much hisory you want to consider when looking for anomalies
   re_data:anomaly_detection_look_back_days: 30
 ```